-Advance your Italian proficiency each day — through chats with teachers and classmates, and dinnertime conversations with your host family — and gain important international experience that can help get you into your first-choice college.
+Advance your Italian proficiency each day — through chats with teachers and classmates, and dinnertime conversations with your homestay — and gain important international experience that can help get you into your first-choice college.
 If you’re ready, Italy awaits.

 Your experience in Italy will begin with a warm welcome from staff and an orientation in the beautiful city of Bologna.
 Your orientation will strike a nice balance between language learning and exploring.
 Participate in a two hour Italian Language intensive class every morning, the take a guided tough of the Bologna and its famous sites- like the Ferrari Museum, take a gelato workshop, and learn about Italian culture.

 Classes will be run by native Italian teachers who are certified to teach Italian as a foreign language.
 The courses are designed to help prepare you for a fully immersive experience for the duration of your program.
 Small class sizes and plenty of individualized instruction will ensure you receive the most out of your orientation language instruction.

 Daily LifeClick to Open